Ebonyi govt approves over N5bn for workers' housing

 “The council approved N40 million as a unit cost for each of the 126 approved housing units.

 “This is expected to gulp N5,000,000,040.
-The council at the meeting resolved to execute this project through direct labour,” Mr Okpor explained.
+At the meeting, the council resolved to execute this project through direct labour,” Mr Okpor explained.

 |

-On the state revenue generations, the commissioner said that the council gave approval for the engagement of three revenue firms.
+Regarding the state revenue generation, the commissioner said the council gave approval for the engagement of three revenue firms.

 “Pursuant to the need to increase the revenue base of the state, the council took a hard look at the contents of the proposal requesting the approval of some revenue and financial consultants in the state.